 Non-Regulated Procedures

-Outside of the remit of the Animals (Scientific Procedures) Act 1986.and EU Directive 2010, all University Staff involved in any observing, working with or research using animals un-regulated will be expected to fulfil a departmental approval.
+Outside of the remit of the Animals (Scientific Procedures) Act 1986.and EU Directive 2010/63 EU, all University Staff involved in any observing, working with or research using animals un-regulated will be expected to fulfil a departmental approval.
 Any procedure involving animals will be conducted in an exemplary manner of the same if not higher standards to those set out for regulated procedures.

 Cells, tissues or other biological materials from EU and Overseas sources